Badger State Trail: Monticello to Monroe

 Map of trailheads and addresses along this section of the trail.

 After ending a ride in Monroe, bicyclists may choose to relax at the expansive Twining Park.
-The entrance to this city park is located next to the trailhead off 14th Avenue.
+The entrance to this city park is located next to the trailhead on 14th Avenue.
 The park includes a variety of picnic spots and recreational opportunities.

 Trail last ridden and documented in August, 2020.